sgresolve/AuraGang-Tech4City/README.md

 ### **Reporting an Issue:**
 1. On the landing page, click **"Report an Issue"** to sign in.
 2. Once logged in, navigate to the reporting page.
-3. Use the map to select your location, fill in the issue details, and optionally upload an image.
+3. Use the map to select your location, fill in the issue details (type, voice, or upload an image), and utilize the AI auto-detect feature to categorize.
-4. Utilize the AI auto-detect feature to help categorize your report.
+4. Answer the popup CAPTCHA (e.g., "7 + 9 = ?") to submit.

 ### **Community Engagement:**
 - Access the community forum to view and create posts.